-“America’s First Theatre,” home to Spoleto Festival USA and Moja Arts Festival.
-Charleston Stage the theatre company in residence presents a full season of plays each year.
+“America’s First Theatre,” home to Spoleto Festival USA, Moja Arts Festival and Charleston Stage, the theatre company in residence presenting a full season of plays each year.

 Oldest public building in the Carolinas.
 Replaced by a newer magazine in 1748, it served effectively until the American Revolution.
 Now open as a National Historic Landmark.